albihasani94/EffectiveJava/chapter2/README.md

 In summary, the Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.

+## Item 3: Enforce the singleton property with a private constructor or enum type

+A singleton is instantiated only once.

+There are two common ways to implement singletons.
+Both are based on keeping the constructor private and exporting a public static member to provide access to the instance.

+The first way allows a public static final field to be the instance being accessed.
+The second way makes this field private and adds a public static factory method.

+The instance will exist only once since the class is initialized.
+There is one caveat though; a privileged client can invoke the private constructor refectively with the aid of AccessibleObject.setAccesssible method.

+To make a singleton class that uses one of these two approaches serializable implementing the `Serializable` interface is not enough.
+You should declare all instance fields `transient` and provide a `readResolve` method.
+Otherwise, each time a serialized instance is deserialized, a new instance will be created.

+A third way to implement a singleton is to declare a single-element enum.
+It is guaranteed against multiple instantiations.
+This makes a single-element enum type often the best way to implement a singleton.